This easy tortellini soup is hearty, filling and full of flavour. A quick weeknight meal. Beans and kale add protein and nutrition.

 Then I discovered this!

-- Use a flavourful canned diced tomato – in this case I used “Crack Black Pepper and Roasted Garlic” diced tomatoes plus a large can of no salt added diced tomatoes.
+- Use a flavourful canned diced tomato – in this case, I used “Crack Black Pepper and Roasted Garlic” diced tomatoes plus a large can of no salt added diced tomatoes.
 No need for onions or garlic.
-It’s all in the tomatoes!
+It's all in the tomatoes!
+Use your favourite flavoured or diced tomato variety.
+Not having to chop onions and garlic can be a huge timesaver.

 Cook the pasta in a separate pot